Conorford1991/Projects/README.md

 - Determines if a number is prime (C++) https://github.com/Conorford1991/Projects/blob/master/Prime.cpp

-- Zombie Dice (Functional take on the popular Zombie Dice board game in Java ) *** In progress https://github.com/Conorford1991/Projects/blob/master/ZombieDice.java
+- Zombie Dice (Functional take on the popular Zombie Dice board game in Java/JavaFX ) *** In progress https://github.com/Conorford1991/Projects/blob/master/ZombieDice.java

 - Loan Calculator (Java, JavaFX) (This Program allows the user to calculate mortgage and car payments.
 The user is asked to enter and amount and a duration for the loan.
 A total (including interest) is generated and payments are calculated on a weekly, monthly or yearly basis.
 There is error checking to ensure that suitable values are entered)